Witchblade: TNT series

 Following a pilot film in August 2000, TNT premiered a television series based on the comic book series which ran for two seasons from June 12, 2001 to August 26, 2002.
 The series was directed by Ralph Hemecker, written by Marc Silvestri and J.D.
 Zeik, and starred Yancy Butler as Sara Pezzini.
-Although critically acclaimed and popular with audiences, the series was canceled in September 2002, reportedly due to Butlers issues with substance abuse.
+Although critically acclaimed and popular with audiences, the series was canceled in September 2002, reportedly due to Butler’s issues with substance abuse.
 Warner Home Video released Witchblade: The Complete Series—a seven-disc collector's set including the original made-for-TV movie, all 23 episodes of the series, and special features—on DVD on July 29, 2008.

+Music

+Witchblade the Music is a compilation album of music from/inspired by the Witchblade TV series and the comic book.
+The songs included on this album are performed by various artists.
+It was compiled and produced by G Tom Mac a.k.a.
+Gerard McMahon G Tom Mac, conceived by Christina Z, and released in 2004 on the Edge Artists record label.
+The album notes credit G Tom Mac for the music and Eddie Kislinger for the lyrics for "Wicked Town", "Drop Dead Pretty", and "Was It Magic”.
+G Tom Mac is also credited for "Greater Powers"; "Child of Mine" with Roger Daltrey; and "Cry Little Sister" which he wrote with Michael Maineri.
+In addition, G Tom Mac and Kislinger are credited as the executive producers of the soundtrack.

 NBC series

-In January 2017, NBC announced to develop a Witchblade television series, with Carol Mendelsohn and Caroline Dries serving as executive producers.
+In January 2017, NBC announced the development a Witchblade television series, with Carol Mendelsohn and Caroline Dries serving as executive producers.

 Anime series

 Top Cow and Japanese animation studio Gonzo produced an anime adaptation of Witchblade, which began broadcast during April 2006 and ran for 24 episodes.
 Although the anime features a new story with all new characters, it exists in the same continuity as the comic book and manga.
 The anime focuses on Masane Amaha, who has no recollection of her past beyond six years earlier.